undeadzy/urbanterror_4.1.1_sacc/README.md

 * Added #ifdef URBAN_TERROR checks around all *.c and *.h changes
 * Uses a Makefile.local
   + Defines BUILD_STANDALONE and URBAN_TERROR in Makefile.local
-  + Only change in Makefile is to use -march=native instead of -march=i586 and add support for git revision numbers
 * Added LEGACY_PROTOCOL=1 since UrT 4.1.1 is based off of old ioquake3 code
   - Without this change, you would need to play on servers running the newer protocol too.